Skip to main content

 User Approval

-The approval step is not required in real-world applications, but MoveIt Pro provides behaviors for user interaction and approval for applications that are mission-critical and/or a human in the loop is desired.
-In this case, your Place Object subtree includes this capability by using the Wait for Trajectory Approval if User Available subtree, which checks if there is a UI attached, and if so asks the user to approve the trajectory.
+The approval step is optional but can be nice for visualizing what the robot is about to do.
+MoveIt Pro provides various built-in behaviors for user interaction for applications that require human in the loop.
+In our example, your Place Object subtree includes this capability by using the Wait for Trajectory Approval if User Available subtree, which checks if there is a UI attached, and if so asks the user to approve the trajectory.

 Once you approve the trajectory, the robot should stack the blocks like this!